101 Best Things to Do on Oʻahu, Hawaiʻi

 94. Makapuʻu Tide Pools

-That being said, the Makapuʻu Tide Pools Trail is not a hike for all people, of all abilities, especially kids.
-It should not be compared with the same difficulty as the popular Makapuʻu Lighthouse Trail, as the path down to the pools traverses a very narrow trail with loose rock along the cliffside.
+That said, the Makapuʻu Tide Pools Trail is not a hike for all people of all abilities—especially kids.
+It should not be compared as having the same difficulty as the popular Makapuʻu Lighthouse Trail, as the path off the maintained trail to the pools traverses a very narrow, loose, rocky trail down a steep cliffside.

 Read My Separate Post: Makapuʻu Tide Pools Trail